xantaren/grab-a-cookie-n-run-back/README.md

 ## Usage

-When redirected to "SystemParking.html" page, you can right-click and select "Grab a cookie and run back" from the context menu.
+When redirected to "SystemParking.html" page, you can right-click and select "Grab a cookie" from the context menu.
 You'll be sent to the get cookie page and promptly redirected back to where you were.

 ## Screenshots